prodev880110/healthcare-android/README.md

 - Visit [Stack Overflow](https://stackoverflow.com/questions/tagged/huawei-mobile-services?tab=Votes).
 Submit your questions, and tag them with `huawei-mobile-services`.
 Huawei experts will answer your questions.
 - Visit the HMS Core section in the [Huawei Developer Forum](https://forums.developer.huawei.com/forumPortal/en/home?fid=0101187876626530001?ha_source=hms1) and communicate with other developers.

-If you encounter any issues when using the sample code, submit your [issues](https://github.com/HMS-Core/hms-health-demo-java/issues) or submit a [pull request](https://github.com/HMS-Core/hms-health-demo-java/pulls).

 ##  License
    The sample code is licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).